remunds/data-offloading-box/README.md

 #### Complex Task

-Here is a task to create a task to label the content of an image shot by other users.
+Here is a function to create a task for each image in the database.

 ```js
 async function createLabelImageTasksHourly () {